maziac/DeZog/documentation/UnitTests.md

 The [unit_tests.inc](unit_tests.inc) file provides macros in sjasmplus syntax.

 For other assemblers you most probably need an .inc file in a different format.
 Here is a [unit_tests_savannah.inc](unit_tests_savannah.inc) in a format that e.g. Savannah's z80asm would understand.
 Maybe this can be used for other assemblers as well.
-(Note: it has less macros defined as the sjasmplus inc file.)
+(Note: it has less macros defined as the sjasmplus inc file but you can extend on your own.)

 Note: the z88dk z80asm is not supported as it lacks native support for macros.